fernando-aristizabal/gVal/README.md

 - Computing statistical significance, confidence intervals, etc of a sampling of metrics.

 ## Checkpoint 3: Extending Functionality
-- Accepts vectors files for candidate or benchmark maps.
+- Accepts vectors files (points, lines, and polygons) for candidate or benchmark maps.
 - Allows for metrics to be sorted by geometries with associated parameter combinations for analysis purposes.
 - Multi-band raster support?
 - Multi-class categorical extension